An applicant must complete a course in organizational management covering the basic management functions of:

 observing, monitoring, and evaluating outcomes, including customer satisfaction.

-An applicant must complete a course in managerial accounting, beyond introductory accounting, covering:
+An applicant must complete a course in health care accounting, beyond introductory accounting, covering:

 budgeting and fiscal resource allocation; and